nopnop2002/esp-idf-usb-switch/timer/README.md

 # ON/OFF by timer
-Turning USB ON/OFF using ESP-IDF.
+Turning USB ON/OFF using timer.
+This is the most basic example project.

 # Configuration
 ```